nyyirs/SMSMotionDetection-NodeRed/README.md

-# SMSMotionDetection-NodeRed
+# Motion Detection with Raspberry Pi

-Raspberry Pi sends an SMS when motion is detected.
+This is a Node Red project that will send an SMS via twilio API when a motion is detected.

+#Overview of the Node Red Flow